btalpers/iTerm2-Color-Schemes/README.md

 The Forest Blue theme was found [here](https://github.com/olkinn/forest-blue-iTerm)

 The Cobalt2 theme was created by [wesbos](https://github.com/wesbos/Cobalt2-iterm)

-The Operator Mono Dark was ported from [vharadkou](https://github.com/vharadkou/OperatorMonoDarkTheme) by [dreamyguy](https://github.com/dreamyguy/iterm-theme-operator-mono-dark)

 The WarmNeon theme was ported from [PyCharm](http://www.jetbrains.com/pycharm/) by [firewut](https://github.com/firewut)